SATWANT DEOL: PRINCIPAL

 As a recently retired Air Commodore, fast-jet Pilot and senior operational Military Commander; Steve has extensive experience of multi-national high tempo problem solving, planning, leadership and consensus-building and a track record of cross discipline team building.
 Steve led complex large major change programmes while developing associated structures, strategy, processes and training requirements and currently leads a team that investigates all aircraft near-miss incidents for the UK CAA.
 Steve brings a broad range of leadership, strategy and analytical planning skills to the Henley College.

-Worked at HM Treasury as a Professional Economist and as an independent consultant having studied PPE at Oxford.
+Currently working for the Bank of England, Sam has in the past worked at HM Treasury as a Professional Economist and as an independent consultant having studied PPE at Oxford.
 Subsequently Sam attended the Barcelona Graduate School of Economics where he gained an MSc in Economics of Public Policy.
 Sam currently works for the Money Advice Service.
 In May 2015 he was a Parliamentary Candidate for the Henley Constituency and has developed strong links with the local community.
 He previously served as a Governor for two schools in north-west London, one of which converted to an Academy.
 He is a Fellow of the Royal Society of the Arts (RSA) and a World Economic Forum (WEF) Global Shaper.

 Has served as a Governor on five Secondary and on one Primary School board, he successfully completed the National Colleges Chair's Leadership Development Programme.
 Mohammed is a member of the USA State Dept. International Leadership Programme (IVLP) and has been a Guest Speaker at various Institutions including Arizona State University.
 Mohammed serves on the Scotland Yard Strategic IAG and advises the Police on Community and Muslim issues.
 He has served as a non-executive board director of a local Housing Association with over 12,000 properties and is currently a Director of a Property Management Company.
 He has recently been appointed to QPR football club Trust Board.